Happy New Year! Or is it?

 I like these free Printables for planning and/or scheduling from Emily Ley.
 Most of her bound planners are sold out, but you can save yourself over $50 by making your own planner.
 I especially like her Simplified Weekly Planner.
 Use 2 pages to make up a week – Just split the bottom sections of the second sheet for Saturday and Sunday.
 You can also find a daily planning sheet among her other printables.

 Beyond planning, my favorite ideas to create household structures and routines come from organizer Hazel Thornton’s series: Six Organizing Structures Everyone Needs.
-Hazel gives you 5 questions to ask that help you establish or tweak your routines for laundry, dishes, creating a launch pad, dealing with paper flow or clutter flow, and getting things done.
+Hazel gives you 5 questions to ask that help you establish or tweak your routines for laundry, dishes, creating a launch pad, dealing with the paper flow or clutter flow, and getting things done.

 Ultimately, having ADHD is an intensely personal experience.
 No two of us will show the same symptoms or require the same treatment.
 We need different medications, ongoing changes in structures and routines, and distinct ways to handle our emotional reactions.
 There IS help available, but it is an ongoing process of discovery, trial and error, and acceptance.